kaiwalyakoparkar/spell-bind/README.md

 <p align="center">
     ✨ Welcome to Spell Bind ✨ <br />
     This game embarks the fun and excitment amongst the user.
-This games helps you think in all the possible aspects to solve the problem
+This games helps you think in all the possible aspects to solve the problem in the fun way.
 </p>
 <br />